-Glacio-isostatic adjustment (GIA) is the day changes in ice sheets and glaciers.
-In Antarc regions, the predominant, process causing neotec combine an ice sheet history with an assumed crustal motion, sea-level change, and changes to e Earth to past and presentin important, and in most I motions.
-GIA models to predict past and otesent gravitetional field.
+Glacio-isostatic adjustment (GIA) is the response of the Earth to past and present-day changes in ice sheets and glaciers.
+In Antarctica GIA is an important, and in most regions, the predominant, process causing neotectonic crustal motions.
+GIA models combine an ice sheet history with an assumed Earth rheology to predict past and present crustal motion, sea-level change, and changes to the Earth's gravitational field.
 Current GIA models give different spatial patterns of uplift and also differ by about a factor of two in the peak predicted uplift rate, owing to the very different ice sheet histories that are assumed (e.g. Peltier, 2004; Ivins and James, 2005).
 Earth rheology is poorly known in the region, which also contributes directly to the variability in GIA model predictions.